saurabh-ranu/shareyourviewsapp/README.md

 ## Philosophy

-The principal goal of `ngBoilerplate` is to set projects up for long-term success.
-So `ngBoilerplate` tries to follow best practices everywhere it can.
+The principal goal of `shareyourviewsapp` is to set projects up for long-term success.
+So `shareyourviewsapp` tries to follow best practices everywhere it can.
 These are:

 - Properly orchestrated modules to encourage drag-and-drop component re-use.